Fractional approval voting

 Fractional approval voting is a special case of fractional social choice in which all voters have dichotomous preferences.
 It appears in the literature under many different terms: lottery, sharing, portioning, mixing and distribution.
+The rules of this class are also called distribution rules.

 Formal definitions

 There is a finite set C of candidates (also called: outcomes or alternatives), and a finite set N of n voters (also called: agents).
 Each voter i specifies a subset A_{i} of C, which represents the set of candidates that the voter approves.

 A fractional approval voting rule takes as input the set of sets A_{i}, and returns as output a mixture (also called: distribution or lottery) - a vector p of real numbers in [0,1], one number for each candidate, such that the sum of numbers is 1.

-It is assumed that each agent i gains a utility of 1 from each candidate in his approval set A_{i}, and a utility of 0 from each candidate not in A_{i}.
+It is assumed that each agent i gains a utility of 1 from the candidates in his approval set A_{i}, and a utility of 0 from each candidate not in A_{i}.
 Hence, agent i gains from each mixture p, a utility of $\sum_{j\in A_i} p_j$.
 For example, if the mixture p is interpreted as a budget distribution, then the utility of i is the total budget allocated to outcomes he likes.